 The book has been really a great reading experience.
 Concise, interesting, filled with easy to implement tips.
-While reading it you have the clear feeling of noting many obvious things, usually a good sign when reading a Business Book.
+While reading it you have a clear feeling of noting many obvious things, usually a good sign when reading a Business Book.
 Yet, there’s something about this book that made me feel I should recommend its reading.

 First of all, the authors are very clear about their ideas about growth and size.
-What we all tend to consider a “must” in business terms, is considered as something that should not pursued at all costs.
+What we all tend to consider a “must” in business terms, is considered as something that should not be pursued at all costs.

 A second message that I really loved (maybe because it is so in line with my personal thoughts) is that Planning is Guessing.